percy-raskova/babylon/website/content/media/_index.md

 # Babylon: The Future of Gaming

 Welcome to the Media page for Babylon, the groundbreaking game that's set to revolutionize the gaming industry.
-Here, you'll find information about our vision, the game's potential, and investment opportunities.
+Here, you'll find information about my vision, the game's potential, and investment opportunities.

 ## Our Vision

-At Babylon, we're creating a gaming experience like no other.
-By integrating the principles of dialectical materialism into a rich, immersive game world, we're not just entertaining players—we're challenging them to think critically and engage with profound philosophical concepts.
+I am creating a gaming experience like no other.
+By integrating the principles of dialectical materialism into a rich, immersive game world, I'm not just entertaining players— I am challenging them to think critically and engage with profound philosophical concepts.

 ## Market Potential

-The gaming industry is growing at an unprecedented rate, with global revenues expected to surpass $200 billion by 2023.
+The gaming industry is growing at an unprecedented rate, with global revenues expected to surpass $250 billion by 2024.
 Babylon is poised to capture a significant share of this market by offering a unique, thought-provoking gaming experience that appeals to a wide range of players.

 ## Investment Opportunities

-We're seeking visionary investors who share our passion for innovation and our commitment to pushing the boundaries of what's possible in gaming.
+I am seeking visionary investors who share my passion for innovation and my commitment to pushing the boundaries of what's possible in gaming.
 By investing in Babylon, you'll be part of a project that's not just financially promising, but also culturally significant.

 ### Why Invest in Babylon?